nashqueue/comos-tutorial-blog/tutorial.md

 You need to do two things:

 - Check if the index already exists.
-- Add the new upvotes and downvotes on the post
+- Add the new upvotes and downvotes to the post

 ```go
 package keeper